AFGamesYT/AFGamesYT/README.md

 ## Hello!

-I am a Python developer. 🐍 (Also I know HTML/CSS)
+I am a Python and Dart (Flutter) developer. 🐍🎯
 I can speak English, Latvian and Russian. 🗣️
 I am from Latvia.

 # ✅ My Hard Skills:
-- Python (frontend and backend)
+- Python (frontend and backend) | Flask, SQLite, Pygame and more.
-- Flask, SQLite, Pygame and more.
+- Flutter | Mainly for mobile apps.

 # ✅ My Soft Skills:
 - Communication 🗣️